Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior

 After training, {\sc Dingo} can rapidly generate approximate posterior samples.
-These samples, however, may deviate from the true posterior.
+These samples, however, can deviate from the true posterior.
 A practical way to assess and refine them is via importance sampling \citep{https://doi.org/10.1002/wics.56, Payne:2019wmy, Elvira_2021, Ashton:2025xba}.
-Combining this technique with {\sc Dingo} leads to {\sc Dingo-IS} \citep{Dax:2022pxd}, which assigns weights to a set of $n$ samples $\theta_i$ drawn from the proposal distribution $q_\phi(\theta|d)$: where $\mathcal{L}(d|\theta)$ is the likelihood function defined in Appendix~\ref{app:bilby}.
-Ideally, all weights $w_i$ would be equal; in practice, the sample efficiency quantifies how well $q_\phi(\theta|d)$ approximates the target distribution: with the effective number of samples given by $n_\mathrm{eff} = (\sum_i w_i)^2 / \sum_i w_i^2$ \citep{Kong}.
-The lower bound $\epsilon=1/n$ corresponds to the extreme case where one weight dominates and all others are negligible, which is the minimum possible as the weights are normalized to have mean one.

-We compare the results obtained with \textsc{Dingo-IS} to those derived using standard inference methods implemented in \textsc{Bilby} (see Appendix~\ref{app:bilby} for additional details).
+Combining this technique with {\sc Dingo} leads to {\sc Dingo-IS} \citep{Dax:2022pxd}, which assigns weights to a set of $n$ samples of $\theta_i$ drawn from the proposal distribution $q_\phi(\theta|d)$: where $\mathcal{L}(d|\theta)$ is the likelihood function defined in Appendix~\ref{app:bilby}.
+Ideally, all weights ($w_i$) would be equal; in practice, the sample efficiency quantifies how well $q_\phi(\theta|d)$ approximates the target distribution: with the effective number of samples given by $n_\mathrm{eff} = (\sum_i w_i)^2 / \sum_i w_i^2$ \citep{Kong}.
+The lower bound $\epsilon=1/n$ corresponds to the extreme case where one weight dominates and all others are negligible, which is the minimum possible as the weights are normalized to have a mean equal to 1.
+We compared the results obtained with \textsc{Dingo-IS} to those derived using standard inference methods implemented in \textsc{Bilby} (see Appendix~\ref{app:bilby} for additional details).